-- Has no outstanding grade of "I," "NCR," "NP," "R," or "U"; is not on suspension; and has completed all prescribed academic and clinical requirements with a cumulative grade point average of a 2.00 or above.
-Students entering the Doctor of Optometry program in fall 2019 and beyond must complete all prescribed academic and clinical requirements with a cumulative grade point average of a 2.60 or above. - 2.
+- 1. Has no outstanding grade of "I," "NCR," "NP," "R," or "U"; is not on suspension; and has completed all prescribed academic and clinical requirements with a cumulative grade point average of a 2.60 or above. - 2.
 Has completed all service requirements as noted in the "Graduation Service Requirement" section of the catalog. - 3.
 Has demonstrated no serious deficiencies in ethical, professional, or personal conduct, as defined in the University Catalog's, "Standards of Academic Integrity, Professionalism, and Student Conduct" section, which would make it inappropriate to award the degree of Doctor of Optometry. - 4.
 Has complied with all the legal and financial requirements of the University as stated in the University Catalog. - 5.
 Attends in person and participated in the Commencement ceremony at which time the Doctor of Optometry degree is conferred.
 Unless special permission has been granted by the Dean, each student must participate in his or her respective commencement ceremony.
 If the Dean grants special permission for excusal from commencement, the graduate may be required to present himself or herself to the Dean or their designee at another specified date to take their profession's oath before their diploma will be released.
 Requests for excusal will only be granted for extenuating circumstances, such as a prior military commitment.